ProtonMail/protoncore_ios/libraries/FeatureFlags/README.md

 # Installation

 `FeatureFlags` is installed via the official [Swift Package Manager](https://swift.org/package-manager/).
-As it is exposed through SPM you should pull the public github repo for any open source repository.
-Otherwise you can pull the gitlab endpoint.

 Select `Xcode`>`File`> `Swift Packages`>`Add Package Dependency...`
 and add `https://git@github.com:ProtonMail/protoncore_ios.git`.